nat-n/blahb/README.md

 Citing blahb
 =====
 If you wish to cite blahb you may use the following APA format:
-Noordanus, N. W., Dimitriou, P., Lewis, H. (2013).
+Noordanus, N. W., Dimitriou, P., Hou, L. (2013).
 BLAHB: the Better Looking Atlas of the Human Brain (Version 0.1) [Digital Brain Atlas].
 Available from https://github.com/gnatters/blahb